-Due to the COVID-19 pandemic, there is increased need in many communities to support local efforts for children to have access to food.
-During the school year, most of these children will have access to school meals.
-With summer quickly approaching, this can be a crucial time where additional support, locations, and volunteerism can make the difference and help ensure children won’t go hungry.
+During the school year, most children have access to school meals.
+However, summer can be a crucial time where additional support, locations, and volunteerism can make the difference and help ensure children don’t go hungry.

-The Health Fund is seeking to support Healthy Congregations teams in coordination with schools and community agencies to help ensure children continue to have access to nutritious food this summer.
+For the 2022 SFSP season, the Health Fund again seeks to support Healthy Congregations teams, working in coordination with schools and community agencies, to help ensure children continue to have access to nutritious food this summer.

 Mini-grants up to $2,000 can be considered for the following: